What Does Time On Task Mean? How Do You Use Time On Task?

 5. Keep your eyes on the prize

 As a teacher or as a session leader, it is essential to keep track of your time.
-Distractions can be prevalent, and it is easy to lose focus, especially when there is a lot of discussion, debate, or questions.
-You can gently bring everyone back to the present moment if they feel that the discussion has drifted off-topic.
+Distractions can be prevalent, and it is easy to lose focus, especially when there is a lot of discussion, debate, online tasks, or questions.
+You can gently bring everyone back to the present moment if they feel the discussion has drifted off-topic.
 Ask them to choose one learning outcome from their day.
 Ask them to write it down and, if time permits, ask each member to give a summary.
-This helps keep everyone’s attention on the task at hand and keeps the timing short.
+This helps keep everyone’s attention on the task and keeps the timing short.

 Related Post: